An Introduction to Ferrum College

 At the time of its founding in 1913, Ferrum's community was the mountains of southwest

 Virginia, and students came from homes in the southern Blue Ridge Mountains.
 Public

-of five branch schools in Franklin, Floyd, Patrick and Madison counties, teachers
+five branch schools in Franklin, Floyd, Patrick and Madison counties, teachers struggled

-struggled to bring elementary and secondary education to a student body that at one
+to bring elementary and secondary education to a student body that at one time numbered

 Among those responsible for the founding of Ferrum was Dr. Benjamin M. Beckham, then